acileee/Learn-RAG-from-scratch/README.md

 print(result["answer"])
 ```

 ## Debugging Tips

-For detailed debugging tips and step-by-step checks, please see the `LEARNING_GUIDE.md` file.
+For detailed debugging tips and step-by-step checks, please see the [`LEARNING_GUIDE.md`](LEARNING_GUIDE.md) file.

-It includes guidance for checking Ollama, installed models, retrieval issues, embeddings, Chroma behavior, and common setup problems.
+It includes guidance for:

+* checking Ollama
+* checking installed models
+* debugging embeddings
+* diagnosing retrieval issues
+* understanding Chroma behavior
+* debugging answerability checks
+* inspecting prompts
+* reading evaluation results
+* understanding common setup problems

 ## Limitations

-- Entity extraction is rule-based and simple.
+* Entity extraction is rule-based and simple.
-- Relationship extraction is based on co-occurrence, not true semantic relations.
+* Relationship extraction is based on co-occurrence, not true semantic relations.
-- Answerability checking is heuristic.
+* Answerability checking is heuristic.
-- Reranking uses token overlap, not a trained cross-encoder.
+* Reranking uses token overlap, not a trained cross-encoder.
-- Graph-RAG expansion can add noisy chunks.
+* Graph-RAG expansion can add noisy chunks.
-- Evaluation data is small and manually defined.
+* Evaluation data is small and manually defined.
-- Local answer quality depends on the Ollama model used.
+* Local answer quality depends on the Ollama model used.
-- Chroma scores and manual semantic scores may not be perfectly comparable.
+* Chroma scores and manual semantic scores may not be perfectly comparable.

 ## Future Improvements

-- Add hybrid BM25 + vector search.
+* Add hybrid BM25 + vector search.
-- Use a stronger embedding model.
+* Use a stronger embedding model.
-- Add a cross-encoder reranker.
+* Add a cross-encoder reranker.
-- Use LLM-based entity and relation extraction.
+* Use LLM-based entity and relation extraction.
-- Add citations to generated answers.
+* Add citations to generated answers.
-- Add a FastAPI endpoint.
+* Add a FastAPI endpoint.
-- Add unit tests.
-- Add a CLI for indexing and querying documents.
+* Add a CLI for indexing and querying documents.
-- Add better evaluation datasets.
+* Add better evaluation datasets.
+* Expand the test suite.
-- Add streaming responses from Ollama.
+* Add streaming responses from Ollama.
-- Add document upload support.
+* Add document upload support.

 ## Learning Process

 This project was built as a hands-on learning project, not from a copied template.

 I implemented each major RAG component manually first so I could understand how the pipeline works under the hood before comparing it with tools like Chroma, Ollama, and LangChain.

 AI tools were used as a learning assistant during the process: to clarify concepts, support debugging, add explanatory comments, help create tests, and refine documentation.

 The core implementation was built, reviewed, and tested step by step as part of the learning process.

+## Using This Repo

+If this repo helps you learn RAG or if you use it as a reference for your own project, please consider linking back to it so more people can find it and learn from it too.

 ## To Summarize